system205/PMLDL_Project/README.md

 # Practical Machine Learning and Deep Learning course project description

-In this repo we store our collected images, train and test different computer vision models, specifically of YOLO's family, on our grocery object detection task.
+In this repo we store our collected images from local supermarkets Magnit and Pyaterochka.
+Also, we train and test different YOLO models on grocery object detection task.

-# Dataset
+## Dataset

 Custom Grocery dataset (items from local Russian supermarkets)

 Targeted labels (as the most common bought items):